 Parker Library on the Web is a multi-year undertaking of Corpus Christi College, the Stanford University Libraries and Cambridge University Library, to produce a high-resolution digital copy of every imageable page of most manuscripts in the Parker Library of Corpus Christi College (Cambridge University Press, 1912).

 PASCAL offers extensive bibliographic indexing for more than 12 million records dating back to 1984.
 Produced by the Institut de l'Information Scientifique et Technique of the Centre National de la Recherche Scientifique (INIST-CNRS), the database provides multidisciplinary and multilingual coverage for science, technology, and medicine with special emphasis on European content.
 Source documents include journal articles, books, conference proceedings, dissertations, and reports.
-Database limited to one user at a time.
+Username and password required for access.

 Euromonitor International offers quality international market intelligence on industries, countries and consumers.
 Euromonitor International has more than 30 years of experience publishing market reports, business reference books, online information systems and bespoke consulting projects.